 A multi-faceted vehicle, Jason is capable of carrying a wide variety of sampling apparatus and of performing many different activities.
 We provide several documents describing NDSF-maintained data systems and the content that Jason users will receive from them.

 We recommend bringing to your cruise previously collected navigation and bathymetry, with historical station positions, to increase the efficiency and productivity of your dive time.
-Jason navigators can guide you in the creation of underlays and waypoints and will incorporate this information into navigation software for use in real time.
+Jason navigators can guide you in the creation of underlays and waypoints and will incorporate this information into operational software for use in real time.
 Prior to your cruise, the NDSF data manager can assist you finding information and processing content.

 Jason carries a variety of video and still camera systems, generally described in the Jason User Manual.
 Please discuss your project’s needs with the Jason team during the pre-cruise process.
 The Jason control van houses a variety of imagery capture systems that have differing behaviors depending on source and time of development.